-You may talk with another student and share ideas with another student for these problems, but you MAY NOT look at another student's answers or code.
+You may talk with another student and share ideas with another student for these problems, but you MAY NOT look at another student's answers or code for any reason.
 You may of course discuss anything with the TA or professor.